rafabene/rafabene.github.io/_posts/2016-07-25-wildfly-swarm-openshift.md

 - The developer don’t need Java or Maven installed locally.
 This is provided by the builder image.
 - The maven repository is download again in every build.
 - The developer don’t need to download the source code locally since you can use the git url as parameter of the builder image.
-- Openshift displays the commit information.
+- OpenShift displays the commit information.

 {: .center}
 ![](https://rhdevelopers.files.wordpress.com/2016/06/approach1.png?w=640)